Best Bassinet of 2021

-BabyGearLab does not recommend the use of ANY in bed co-sleeping device designed for use in the parent's bed.
+BabyGearLab does not recommend using ANY "in bed" co-sleeping device or accessory designed for use in/on the parent's bed.
 Studies show co-sleeping is unsafe.
 For safe sleep, the American Academy of Pediatrics (AAP) strongly recommends that babies be placed on their back, in their own sleep space, on a firm, tight-fitting mattress with only a fitted sheet and no other bedding or items included in the sleeping area.
 These items include, but are not limited to, pillows, blankets, crib bumpers, sleep positioners, stuffed animals, and toys, etc. In our opinion, and the opinion of sleep experts, the DockATot and other sleep devices designed for use in a parent's bed for co-sleeping carry certain dangers, and we do not recommend them.

 We Don't Recommend the DockATot Co-sleeper

 DockaTot recently updated its website and removed some of the vague and conflicting statements that used to appear there.
-While this makes it clearer what the intended uses for the product are, it is now even more concerning because it is now clearly marketed as a safer alternative to sleeping with baby in your bed with no additional device.
+While this clarifies the product's intended uses, it is now even more concerning because it is now clearly marketed as a safer alternative to sleeping with a baby in your bed with no additional device.
 Using this product in your bed, with or without bedding and pillows, will conflict with the safety standards outlined by the AAP, the Consumer Product Safety Commission (CPSC), and the FDA.
 We suspect the majority considering the DockATot are not aware of this strict recommendation.

 Why You Should Trust Us

 Our analysis of the best bassinets was completed by a team of experienced moms, dads, and caregivers.
 Leading the product selection process and guiding our testing metrics is BabyGearLab founder and board-rtceified pediatrician, Dr. Juliet Spurrier.
-As a Fellow of the American Academy of Pediatrics (AAP), and mother of two, Dr. Spurrier is highly conscious and knowledgable of best practices for infant sleep.
-Senior Review Analyst and father of 7, Bob Wofford, did the hands-on work for this review, measuring, weighing and researching each bassinet individually and comparing the results.
+As a Fellow of the American Academy of Pediatrics (AAP) and mother of two, Dr. Spurrier is highly conscious and knowledgeable of best infant sleep practices.
+Senior Review Analyst and father of 7, Bob Wofford, did the hands-on work for this review, measuring, weighing, and researching each product individually and comparing the results.
 Senior Review Editor, Wendy Schmitz is a mother of 2 and has brought a scientific product analysis perspective to the BabyGearLab team since 2014.
 She has evaluated thousands of baby products during that time, including categories such as travel cribs, crib mattresses, and bassinets.

-We complete research and measurements for this category in-house at BabyGearLab, and additional time is spent testing the sleepers with a little one in a personal home.
-We go in-depth into manufacturer information to parse out the materials and examine the overall eco and baby health considerations.
-We measure mattress thicknesses, assess stability and safety, and carefully inspect each bassinet for quality construction.
-We even perform some EMF testing for smart sleepers.
-Our testing enables us to examine every feature and functionality to select the top bassinets on the market.
+We complete research and measurements for this category in-house at BabyGearLab and also spend time testing the sleepers with infants in real life.
+We go in-depth to parse out the materials and examine the overall eco and baby health considerations for each option in our review.
+We measure mattress thicknesses, assess stability, and carefully inspect each product for quality construction.
+We even performed EMF testing for the smart sleeper.
+Our tests allow us to examine every feature and functionality to select the top options available.

 Analysis and Test Results

-Babies sleep a lot, but they also frequently wake up in the middle of the night for feedings and diapers changes.
-Today's parents have a multitude of options when it comes to sleeping accommodations, and more parents are opting for products that keep their babies in the same room or within reach of their bed.
-This arrangement allows you to keep an eye on your newborn and meet their needs with less disruption in your sleep patterns.
-If keeping baby nearby for bonding or easier nighttime feedings is something you are interested in, then finding a free-standing option or co-sleeper that attaches to your bed may be the key to getting a better night's sleep.
+Babies sleep a lot, but they also wake up frequently at night for feedings and diaper changes.
+Modern-day parents have a variety of choices regarding sleeping accommodations for babies, and more parents are choosing products that keep little ones in the same room with them or within reach.
+This kind of arrangement allows you to keep an eye on your newborn and meet their needs with less disruption to your sleep habits.
+If keeping your baby nearby for bonding or easier nighttime feedings is something that sounds interesting to you, then finding a free-standing sleeper or co-sleeper that attaches to your bed may be the key to regularly achieving a better night's sleep.

-Can you get by without this kind of gear?
-Sure.
-However, in the end, we believe it is very convenient to keep baby close at hand for peace of mind, bonding, and restful sleep.
-This type of gear provides a compact, safe, and secure environment for your baby while meeting your grander goals.
+Can you survive babyhood without purchasing this type of gear?
+Of course.
+However, we think it is convenient to keep your baby close for peace of mind, bonding, and better sleep.
+This kind of gear provides a compact, safe, and secure environment for your baby while meeting your grander goals.

-Read on to see what else we learned about the products we tested and which options we think would be a much-appreciated addition to your life.
+Keep reading to see what we learned about the products in this review from our extensive testing process and which products we feel would be a much-appreciated addition to your life.

-While the price of a quality product can be high, and in some cases, greater than an ordinary crib, we do think this kind of gear serves a purpose and can feel invaluable if it increases sleep for you or your baby.
-The product that offers the most for the price is the Editors' Choice winner, the Arm's Reach Clear-Vue Co-Sleeper.
-It provides a versatile sleeper that can function as a standalone bed or a sidecar co-sleeper.
-This product is easy to use, has a firm sleep surface, and is better quality at an affordable price.
-This option should last through multiple children, and you can often resell it to recoup some of the cost, making it an even better value.
+While the price of a quality product can be high, and in some cases, greater than an ordinary crib, we do feel alternative sleeping products serve a purpose and can feel invaluable if they increase sleep for you or your baby.
+The product that offers the most for the price is the Graco Pack 'n Play On the Go Bassinet.
+It provides a versatile sleeper that can function as a standalone bed, a travel crib, or a play yard.
+It is easy to use and has a longer lifespan than some of the competition.

 Ease of Use